Coventry Bees: 1950s

 After two solid seasons in 1950 and 1951, the team won their first of eleven Midland Cups in 1952.
 The Bees then won the 1953 Speedway National League Division Two league title, with the team including riders Charlie New and Stan Williams.
-The Bees continued to compete in the second division, finishing runner-up in 1955 before they took their place in division 1 in 1957.
+The Bees continued to compete in the second division, finishing runner-up in 1955 before they took their place in Division 1 in 1957.
 Per Olof Söderman, Ron Mountford and Jim Lightfoot emerged as leading riders for the club, and Nigel Boocock was signed from Ipswich.

 1960s

 After a second Midland Cup win in 1960, the Bees experienced limited success, even after joining the new revamped British League in 1965.
-However, finally in 1967 the team won the British League Knockout Cup 1967 and finished runner-up to Swindon Robins in the league.
+However, finally in 1967 the team won the British League Knockout Cup 1967 and finished runners-up to Swindon Robins in the league.
 The following season for the 1968 British League, the Bees signed Czech rider Antonín Kasper Sr. to support Nigel Boocock and Ron Mountford and the consistency of other riders such as Col Cottrell, Les Owen and Rick France resulted in the Bees becoming UK champions for first time.